palasthotel/blockX/README.md

 }
 ```

-Now the block will provide input widgets and parpare the `$content` data that will be delivered to the templates.
+Now the block will provide input widgets and prepare the `$content` data that will be delivered to the templates.

 ```php
 // blockx__my-namespace--my-block__editor.php